MeyGen owner Simec Atlantis shares drop on fundraising

-Shares in Scottish renewables firm Simec Atlantis Energy (SAE) have plunged after it raised £2.6million from investors in a placing announced last night.
+Shares in Scottish renewables firm Simec Atlantis Energy (SAE) plunged after it raised £2.6million from investors in a placing.

 SAE, which operates the MeyGen tidal array in the Pentland Firth, said it it raised the funds through the issue of 104,000,000 new ordinary shares at 2.5 pence per share.